Skip to content

 • results (ArcjetRuleResult[]) – An array of ArcjetRuleResult objects containing the results of each rule that was executed.

-• ip (ArcjetIpDetails) - An object containing Arcjet’s analysis of the client IP address.
-See the SDK reference for more information.
+• ip (ArcjetIpDetails) – An object containing Arcjet’s analysis of the client IP address.
+For more information, see the SDK reference.

 You can iterate through the results and check whether an email validation rule was applied: